jurerotar/Pillage-First-Ask-Questions-Later/README.md

 - Culture points removal.
 Make as many villages as you want, whenever you can afford them.
 - Removal of town hall.
 - Natars & nature as playable tribes.
-- NPC factions, faction reputation system which determined trading options & hostility.
+- NPC factions, faction reputation system which determines trading options & hostility.
 - 8 account-wide artifacts.

 ## Built with